santiagocodes/grid-master/README.md

 What this means is that the cards with a class of 'green' will take up the space of two items across the x-axis (with `grid-column: span 2;`) and the same across the y-axis (with `grid-row: span 2;`).

+### Layout Grid Flex Folder

+Under the 'layout-grid-flex' folder you will find an example of a responsive webpage layout using flexbox for the nav bar and grid to display the projects on the page.

 <h2 align='center'>Support</h2>

 <p align='center'>